-The Surrounding Green Fred Hersch, Drew Gress, Joey Baron (ECM) by Andrew Schinder Fred Hersch, one of the great modern jazz pianists, returns with his third ECM album, The Surrounding Green-and it is stunning.
-A combination of originals and interpretations of standards and lesser-known classics, the recording already stands as one of this year's stronger releases and could wind up as one of the standouts of Hersch's long, storied career.
-Produced by legendary ECM founder Manfred Eicher, the album elicits a complex emotional response: pleasure derived from its pure beauty, yet with a haunting undercurrent-in a sense the sonic equivalent of finding beauty and joyfulness in an overcast sky.
+The Surrounding Green Fred Hersch, Drew Gress, Joey Baron (ECM) by Andrew Schinde

+Fred Hersch, one of the great modern jazz pianists, returns with his third ECM album, The Surrounding Green - and it is stunning.
+A combination of originals and interpretations of standards and lesser-known classics, the recording already stands as one of this fortunate to avoid full-blown AIDS, something friends year's stronger releases and could wind up as one of the standouts of Hersch's long, storied career.
+Produced by legendary ECM founder Manfred Eicher, the album elicits a complex emotional response: pleasure derived from its pure beauty, yet with a and for his medical care.
+A Second Life represents the haunting undercurrent - in a sense the sonic equivalent joy of a second chance. of finding beauty and joyfulness in an overcast sky.

 Hersch's trio includes Drew Gress (bass) and Joey Baron (drums), each of whom he has performed with since the '80s, but this represents their first recording together, reflecting a chemistry that can only be achieved by decades of playing cooperatively.
 Moreover, no one musician dominates or runs away with the album.
 The covers and originals are given equal weight, and the originals are strong enough to hold their own against the pantheon of the genre.
-The title track, in particular, tightly encapsulates the album's atmospheric qualities by freely meandering along a gorgeous pathway of silkiness.
-Opener "Plainsong", which first appeared on Hersch's 2017 solo Open Book, finds Gress and Baron's additions completing the piece, making the original seem like a strong first draft.
-After the melancholic beginning, the trio then zig-zags to mid-period Ornette Coleman with a cover of the free jazz classic "Law Years".
-On this track they straight-up jam, Hersch melding Coleman's saxophone musings into tones befitting a more straight-ahead, classically influenced identity - a brilliantly original interpretation of a standard usually reserved for woodwind players.
-As unlikely it may seem, there was room for another interpretation of the Gershwins' popular "Embraceable You".
+The title track, in particular, tightly encapsulates the album's atmospheric qualities by freely meandering along a gorgeous pathway of Hersch's 2017 solo Open Book, finds Gress and Baron's tune, featuring a pleasantly bleating tuba from Josiah additions completing the piece, making the original seem like a strong first draft.
+After the melancholic beginning, the trio then zig-zags to mid-period Ornette derived from escalators at the Boston airport.
+Newton's Coleman with a cover of the free jazz classic "Law Years".
+On this track they straight-up jam, Hersch percussive edge. melding Coleman's saxophone musings into tones befitting a more straight-ahead, classically influenced Kohlhase's indomitable spirit for A Second Life and identity - a brilliantly original interpretation of a the continuance of his intoxicating postmodern standard usually reserved for woodwind players.

+As unlikely it may seem, there was room for another interpretation of the Gershwins' popular "Embraceable For more info visit mandorlamusic.net You".
 The trio takes plenty of liberties with the classic, offering a refreshing take on a song that could easily seem tired and overdone.
 This version is uncommonly up-tempo and bouncy, and while they play around the margins for much of the cover, the full, familiar chorus doesn't appear until the last minute of the song.
 By then, the listener has almost forgotten they are hearing a Gershwin classic.
 The trio has taken the standard to places it rarely goes.

 For more info visit ecmrecords.com.
 Hersch is at Village Vanguard June 10-15.
 See Calendar.